SAUDI ARABIA

 Riyadh, Saudi Arabia

 Where would you go if you invented a time travel machine?
 In the desert of western Saudi Arabia, you can visit the past without leaving the present.
 There you’ll find a collection of ancient rock structures.
-Called “the works of old men” by native Bedouins, these geoglyphs (large designs on the ground) serve as reminders of mysterious yesteryears.
+Known locally as “the works of old men,” these geoglyphs (large designs on the ground) serve as reminders of mysterious yesteryears.

 Two common motifs are a wheel and a kite.
-They are thought to date back as far as the Neolithic Era (approximately 15,200 to 2,000 BCE).
-Their age makes them hundreds of years older than the Nazca lines in Peru, which were formed by the removal of stones rather than the careful placement of them.
+They are thought to date back as far as 9,000 years ago, to the Neolithic era.
+Their age makes them thousands of years older than the Nazca Lines in Peru, which were formed by the removal of stones rather than the careful placement of them.

 Why Kites?

-We may know how old these desert kite structures are, but what purpose did they serve?
-A popular theory is that they played a role in hunting wild game, probably the extinct Persian gazelle.
-Because the tails of the kites can be several kilometers long, gradually narrowing into smaller triangular enclosures, scholars believe that the shapes at the end of the funnels could have trapped moving herds.
+We may know how old some of these desert kite structures are, but what purpose did they serve?
+A popular theory is that they played a role in hunting wild game, probably gazelles and other wild animals.
+Because the guiding walls of the kites can be several kilometers long, gradually narrowing into smaller triangular enclosures, scholars believe that the shapes at the end of the funnels could have trapped moving herds.

-Interestingly, 95 percent of the kites found further north in Jordan narrow from southeast to northwest, which would have been the seasonal migration path for most animals.
-Some enclosures also had circular attachments several meters across called blinds that might have held hunters or their prey.
+Interestingly, 95 percent of the kites found farther north in Jordan narrow from southeast to northwest, which would have been the seasonal migration path for most animals.
+Some enclosures also had circular attachments several meters across that might have held hunters or their prey.

 Historic Significance